hazae41/immutable/README.md

 So the the only way to compromise the webapp is when you first download it.

 Otherwise you can trust the whole webapp forever unless you update it!

 -

+For it to work fine each webpage is replaced by the bootpage.

+Let's suppose you want to visit `/posts.html`.

+You will be served with the bootpage.

+The true webpage is buried in a path like `/_posts.html`.

+The service-worker will just override all `/<name>.html` with the content of `/_<name>.html` in its cache.

+The bootpage will then reload itself, hitting into the service-worker cache, and display the true webpage.

+So it doesn't really matter which URL you visit the first time, as long as your served with the bootpage!

+-